patruff/hearthbreaker/readme.md

 Yes, only keep cards that start with “VAN” in their cardID has fixed the problem (no more weird effect “cards”)

+## Pat Edits continued

+Captain's log stardate January 31st, 2022.
+Have completed more or less the NoSQL database of matchups based on my games (of which there are several )

 ### Console Application